akerbabber/EthernautFoundry/Dex/README.md

-# Shop
+# Dex

-Please set the private key in the `.env` file and you instance address in the files `script/Re-entrancy.s.sol` and `test/Shop.t.sol`
+Please set the private key in the `.env` file and you instance address in the files `script/Re-entrancy.s.sol` and `test/Dex.t.sol`

 ## Runing tests